-The plan was, each day a different group of guys would fish a different location.
+The plan was, each day a different group of guys would fish in a different location.
 So, we started with fishing for peacock bass in the Miami area at a hidden little lake, as we call it “the honey hole.”
 As most of the customers look when we go to Miami.
 A little unsure of what to expect, so they all just went with the flow.
-We explained that the water temp needed to raise a bit as the sunrises over head, we tried to ensure them that the peacock bass would bite slow at first and slowly get better.
-With that look on there faces, like I told them “you should have been here yesterday.”
-We explained that this time of the year the peacock bass group up and that once we found one we would then fine, two, three and so on.
+We explained that the water temp needed to raise a bit as the sun rises overhead, we tried to ensure them that the peacock bass would bite slowly at first and slowly get better.
+With that look on their faces, as I told them “you should have been here yesterday.”
+We explained that this time of the year the peacock bass group up and that once we found one we would then fine, two, three, and so on.

-Lone behold that’s almost exactly how it happen, with two boats out today we had a lot of lines in the water.
-Our boat was the first to yell “fish on,” I heard it come from the rear of the boat and before I could look back we had one on up front a double.
-Lone behold the group of fish we were looking for, I quickly spin the boat around and proceeded to catch one after another.
+Lone behold that’s almost exactly how it happens, with two boats out today we had a lot of lines in the water.
+Our boat was the first to yell “fish on,” I heard it come from the rear of the boat and before I could look back we had one on upfront a double.
+Lone to behold the group of fish we were looking for, I quickly spin the boat around and proceeded to catch one after another.